Jiayi Pan

 Sihan Xu*, Yidong Huang*, Jiayi Pan, Ziqiao Ma, Joyce Chai.
 CVPR 2024.

 We present an inversion-free editing (InfEdit) method that allows for consistent natural language guided image editing.
-Proven through extensive experiments, InfEdit excels in complex editing tasks and is ~10X faster than prior methods,
+InfEdit excels in complex editing tasks and is ~10X faster than prior methods.

 Inversion-Free Image Editing with Natural Language